nightduck/ros2_executor_evaluations/README.md

     sudo su
     configure_pi.sh

 This will prompt you to reboot your Pi.
 Do so.
-After lauching, run

-    ./build.sh

-This will take several minutes (because I was too lazy to setup a cross compilation script lol)
+On a more powerful machine, build the docker image for the Raspberry Pi.
+Then export it to the Pi

+    git clone --recursive git@github.com:nightduck/rtss2024_paper.git
+    docker buildx build -t rpi_image --platform linux/arm64 .
+    docker save -o rpi_image.tar rpi_image
+    scp rpi_image.tar pi@pi_hostname:.

+Back on the Pi, load this image.
+All experiments will be ran inside of this container

+    docker load -i path/to/rpi_image.tar

 # Experiments